mseminatore/as16/README.md

 additional pseudo-instructions.
 I've found these extensions to be helpful when writing significant amounts of RiSC-16 assembly by hand.

+Like the original assembler the default output format is machine code in 16b hex.
+In future releases I may implement direct Verilog rom file generation as well as `a.out` object file generation and linking.

+Running `as16` without any other parameters will display usage information including the documented command line switches.

 ## Original Instructions

 Mnemonic | Assembly Format | Action